minnehack/website/content/codegolf.md

 /__\ /____\ /______\
 ```

-Please upload your solution to the #code-golf-solutions channel at https://chat.minnehack.io.
+Please upload your solution to the #code-golf-solutions channel at <https://chat.minnehack.io>.

-Make sure to include what language it was written in, and by what method it accepts input (e.g, command line arguement, prompt on running program)
+Make sure to include what language it was written in, and by what method it accepts input (e.g, command line arguement, prompt on running proram)

-The solution with the fewest non-whitespace characters (defined any utf-8 character except space and tab) wins.
+The solution with the fewest non-whitespace characters (defined any UTF-8 character except space and tab) wins.

-The prize for winning is a Blue Yeti Microphone & a Logitech HD Pro Webcam C920.

-Submissions are due at 9:00 PM.
+The prize for winning is a Blue Yeti Microphone and a Logitech HD Pro Webcam C920.
+Submissions are due at 9:10 PM.

 <a href="/prompts">Back to prompts</a>